Universality for transversal Hamilton cycles

 \subsection{Extensions}

 There are many natural questions that relate to our work here, and for which we believe that the proof methods would be useful.
 We note several such extensions.

-Considering Hamilton cycles in hypergraphs, it is known \cite{chwwy} that $(k-1)$-degree $(1/2+o(1))n$ is sufficient to guarantee the existence of a rainbow tight Hamilton cycle in a $k$-uniform $n$-vertex hypergraph collection.
+Considering Hamilton cycles in hypergraphs, Cheng, Han, Wang, Wang and Yang~\cite{chwwy} showed that $(k-1)$-degree $(1/2+o(1))n$ is sufficient to guarantee the existence of a rainbow tight Hamilton cycle in a $k$-uniform $n$-vertex hypergraph collection.
 We believe that the ideas behind our absorbing gadgets extend directly to this setting, but that one needs a slightly more involved strategy to obtain something equivalent to our cherry connections between pairs of fixed $(k-1)$-tuples, and to handle the `almost cover'.
 One could also consider Hamilton $\ell$-cycles and $d$-degree conditions for other values of $\ell$ and $d$ between $1$ and $k-1$, where our methods look to be useful, but additional ideas are needed to obtain tight results.

 Returning to the setting of graphs, beyond Hamilton cycles, one can ask whether our strategy extends to find bounded degree trees in any colour pattern.
 If the tree contains a long bare path, our absorption goes through immediately, and Lemma \ref{lemma:degenk} can in fact be used to embed absorbing gadgets for some substructures other than just paths.
 It would also be natural to consider powers of Hamilton cycles.